Haar Wavelets, Gradients and Approximate TV Regularization: Approximate TV regularization

-To conclude, we again make a short comparison with~\cite{steidl02:_relat_soft_wavel_shrin_total_variat_denois,welk08:_local} where wavelet shrinkage is related to diffusion filtering processes.
+To conclude, we again make a short comparison with~\cite{steidl02:_relat_soft_wavel_shrin_total_variat_denois,welk08:_local} where wavelet shrinkage applied to \emph{each wavelet coefficient separately} is related to diffusion filtering processes.
 Nevertheless, our findings show that for an approximation of the TV functional the shrinkage process has to be adapted: \begin{enumerate} \item The shrinkage has to be applied to the \emph{length} of the vectors~$\db_\alpha^n (f)$ and not to its components separately.
-Also only those coefficients have to be take into account that contain a single wavelet component. \item The coefficients have to be properly renormalized and this renormalization depends on the \emph{level} of the wavelet coefficients. \item It matters that we use \emph{Haar} wavelets here.
-The reconstruction of first derivatives requires, at least in our approach, univariate wavelets with only a \emph{single} vanishing moment, the simple expressions for proper renormalization are even due to the explicit nature and support size of the wavelets. \end{enumerate} Under these conditions, we can give precise error estimates for the procedure that works entirely on the wavelet coefficients.
+Also only those coefficients have to be taken into account that contain a single wavelet component, as already mentioned at the beginning of Section~\ref{sec:TVApprox}. \item The coefficients have to be properly renormalized and this renormalization depends on the level of the wavelet coefficients and the dimensionality of the problem. \item It matters that we use \emph{Haar} wavelets here.
+The reconstruction of first derivatives requires, at least in our approach, univariate wavelets with only a \emph{single} vanishing moment, and the simple explicit expressions for proper renormalization are even due to the explicit nature and support size of Haar wavelets. \end{enumerate} Under these conditions, we can give precise error estimates for the procedure that works entirely on the wavelet coefficients.